SomeBlackMagic/elephant.io/README.md

 NOTICE
 ======
-As we are not using Elephant.io anymore at Wisembly, and not having the time to maintain this library, we are looking for maintainers.
-Please look at the dedicated issue #135 !
+Since Wisembly declared that they are no longer maintaining this project, I've decided to fork this project and continue it.
+I think the official repository is still wisembly/elephant.io.
+But, feel free to use this fork if you wish.
+If you found some bug, kindly raise an issue for that.

 Installation
 ============